THE OLD SCHOOL PRESS

 Illustrations and text bear equal responsibilities, the two having been conceived together and fused from the beginning, text drawing the eye to relevant details and providing a background.
 The illustrations are designed both for accuracy and for aesthetic presentation.
 I have used a limited palette of earth colours to give cohesion and reinforce the sense of a work designed as a whole.
 Those water colours also bring out the character of brick better than photos can.

 An exhibition of Harris's original watercolours was held at The Arts Club, London, and the book was published at the opening reception on 16 February 2005.
 There was another exhibition of the watercolours at the Palazzo delle Prigione in Venice, adjacent to the Bridge of Sighs, 10-28 January 2007.
-In January 2008 the book was centre stage at the Library of The John and Mable Ringling Museum of Art in Sarasota, Florida, where Francesca Harris, Peter Harris's widow, gave a reading from the book - the display case below had some of the watercolours on show.
+In January 2008 the book was centre stage at the Library of The John and Mable Ringling Museum of Art in Sarasota, Florida, where Francesca Harris, Peter Harris's widow, gave a reading from the book, and a display case had some of the watercolours on show.

 (ISBN 978 1 899933 18 1)